AUDIO VERSION: YouTube Podbean

 In his distress Manasseh sought the favor of Yahweh his God and humbled himself greatly before the God of his ancestors.
 And when he prayed to Him, Yahweh was moved by his entreaty and listened to his plea; so He brought him back to Jerusalem and to his kingdom.
 Then Manasseh knew that Yahweh is God.
 (2 Chron.
 33:12-13)

 What an awesome God we have to take us back even after we treat Him so abominably!
 But then again, we must be cautious.
 Many foolish souls today think they can spend a lifetime dishonoring God and then escape any eternal consequences for their sins through a deathbed repentance.
 But this isn’t how things work.
 Going to Hell is not the only negative consequence our sins have.
-God makes it clear that we Christians will still feel the impact of our bad choices even though God lets us into Heaven (see Will all Christians be equal in Heaven?).
+God makes it clear that we Christians will still feel the impact of our bad choices even though God lets us into Heaven.
 Manasseh has squandered a lot of valuable time on earth.
 We do not want to follow his example.

 Because God is so kind, He frees Manasseh from his terrible situation as a prisoner in Babylon and allows him to return to his throne in Jerusalem.
 No doubt frightened by the recent attack, Manasseh sets right to work strengthening his military defenses.
 As if thicker walls can save him from God’s discipline…this king isn’t quite grasping the point.
 But never mind, at least he is finally doing something about the idols.